All Episodes

 He sucks all the air out of the room.

-And, you know, his opponent, as much as they want to prop people up, all right, it's still gonna go back to Trump.
+And, you know, his opponent, as much as they want to prop people up, all right, it's still going to go back to Trump.

 Everything is Trump.

-So Mayor P can run around and tell everybody how clever he is, but if you do a survey, 90% of the uh uh voting public doesn't know who he is.
+But if you do a survey, 90% of the voting public doesn't know who he is.

 And, you know, he's a guy that could say anything at any time, just like the president.

-These guys going after each other is gonna be quite amusing.
+So these guys going after each other is going to be quite amusing.

-You see, I I I think there's a good chance it's Biden, too.
+You see, I think there's a good chance it's Biden, too.

-I don't like to make early, early, early predictions, because I I do believe that Biden's going to have to at least pretend to go even more left than he really is, although he's a pretty, you know, left-wing guy in in terms of the way his governance, especially under Obama.
+I don't like to make early, early, early predictions because I do believe that Biden's going to have to at least pretend to go even more left than he really is, although he's a pretty, you know, left-wing guy in terms of the way his governance, especially under Obama.

 Here are his biggest problems to me, and nobody talks about it.

-As we now begin the process, and we will be we will be taking in an avalanche of information about how bad this abuse of power, rigging Hillary's investigation, trying to steal an uh an election, uh spying on the opposition party candidates, um, everything with Russia Russia and everything that has gone wrong with it.
+As we now begin the process and we will be taking in an avalanche of information about how bad this abuse of power, rigging Hillary's investigation, trying to steal an election, spying on the opposition party candidates, everything with Russia, Russia, and everything that has gone wrong with it.

-So you you're gonna have this drip drip drip now, probably leading to significant indictments of high-level officials in the Biden Obama administration.
+So you're going to have this drip, drip, drip now, probably leading to significant indictments of high-level officials in the Biden-Obama administration.

 That will be on them.

-And if we vote peace and prosperity, that's a problem because uh after eight years, Obama Biden gave us 13 million more Americans on food stamps, eight million more in poverty, lowest labor participation rate since the 70s, worst recovery in eight years since the 40s, lowest home ownership rate in fifty-one years.
+And if we vote peace and prosperity, that's a problem because after eight years, Obama Biden gave us 13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s, worst recovery in eight years since the 40s, lowest home ownership rate in 51 years.

-They were the only administration in history never to reach three percent GDP growth in any one of their eight years of service, and they accumulated more debt than every other president before them combined.
+They were the only administration in history never to reach 3% GDP growth in any one of their eight years of service, and they accumulated more debt than every other president before them combined.

-And when you compare Trump's foreign policy to dropping a hundred and fifty billion on the tarmac in Tehran for Mullers and for Mullers there that chant death to America, I don't think they're gonna win on that front either.
+And when you compare Trump's foreign policy to dropping $150 billion on the tarmac in Tehran for Muellers and for Mullahs there that chant death to America, I don't think they're going to win on that front either.

-And I think people are gonna vote what the way they always do.
+And I think people are going to vote the way they always do, peace and prosperity, and all the other noise is going to go away.

 I don't know.